sejgit/udi-hunterdouglas-pg3/README.md

 #### Installation

-This template node server can be installed from the PG3 NodeServer Store.
+This node server can be installed from the PG3 NodeServer Store.

 #### Requirements

-This template node server will only run on Polyglot version 3.
+This node server will only run on Polyglot version 3.
 You will need to have an EISY/Polisy with PG3 installed to run this node server.

 ### See also [Hunter Douglas PowerView][hd_powerview]